Resources

 Tame the Beast: It’s time to rethink persistent pain

-This video provides an easy-to-understand explanation of pain and the role of the brain and nervous system in the development of chronic pain.
-Also provided is information on how to “train the brain” to get better management of chronic pain.
+This video provides an easy-to-understand explanation of pain and the role of the brain and nervous system in developing chronic pain.
+Also provided is information on how to “train the brain” to better manage chronic pain.

 Explaining chronic pain: The role that stress plays and the creation of learned nerve pathways